GeoMOER/moer-mpg-geoai/docs/units/_unit04/unit04-01_research_questions.md

 Below you can find some examples for research question or topics, which you might work on in your final team project.
 However, you are encouraged to work on self-developed research questions in your projects!

-Some ideas for your team project might be related to the classification, quantification, or change detection of
+Some ideas for your team project might be related to the classification, quantification, change detection, or prediction of

 * orchard meadows, hedges, or any biotope type
 * cars, bicycles roads, parking lots